elasticio/elasticio.github.io/content/_components/rest-api/authorization-methods.md

 ## Auth-client creation

-The REST-API-v2 component supports four types of auth-clients:
+The *REST API component* supports four types of auth-clients:

 * `oauth2` - this is the OAuth2 type
 * `basic` - a basic type with username and password only